ossf/security-baseline/README.md

 Each entry has the following values:

 - **ID**:
-  - Entries 1-39 are resurved for maturity level 1
+  - Entries 1-39 are reserved for maturity level 1
   - Entries 40-69 are reserved for maturity level 2
   - Entries 70-99 are reserved for maturity level 3
 - **Maturity Level**: